ibrahim-elsakka/_gui_injector/README.md

+# This is an old version
+- Check out the new version https://github.com/multikill/QT_GH_Injector

 # Qt GH DLL Injector
 - Rebuild Guided Hacking DLL Injector
 - Download link can be found on the Release